crate/cratedb-toolkit/doc/io/index.md

 :::{rubric} Incremental loading
 :::

-Adapters of the `io-ingest` family support [incremental loading], which means you can choose to append, merge, or delete+insert data into the destination table using different strategies.

-Incremental loading allows you to ingest only the new rows from the source table into the destination table, which means that you do not have to load the entire table every time you run the data migration procedure.

-This comes at a minor cost that a few bookkeeping columns exist in the target table, however that is rarely an issue.
+Incremental loading (appending, merging, or delete+insert of only the new rows from the source table) is currently not supported.
+The `io-ingest` family of adapters is full-load only for now; incremental loading is tracked as backlog.

 :::{rubric} Remote scheduling
 :::